-- Familiarized key personnel with the requirements of Rule 13p-1. - In 2019, invested in a compliance tool which allows us to organize supplier responses, store CMRTs, and track smelter information. - In 2019, participated in the Silicon Valley Conflict Minerals and Human Trafficking Forum.
-Palo Alto Networks has been a participating member in the forum since 2015.
-In 2019, Palo Alto Networks hosted and participated in the forum's quarterly events. - In 2019, attended the Responsible Mineral Initiative's ("RMI") annual conference as well as two other industry-led summits on ethical sourcing.
+- 1. Familiarized key personnel with the requirements of Rule 13p-1. - 2.
+In 2021, invested in a compliance tool which allows us to organize supplier responses, store CMRTs, and track smelter information. - In 2021, participated in the Silicon Valley Conflict Minerals and Human Trafficking Forum.
+Palo Alto Networks has been a participating member in the forum since 2015. - 4.
+In 2021, attended the virtual Responsible Mineral Initiative's ("RMI") annual conference. - 5.
+Signed an industry group letter, addressed to smelters and refiners currently not conformant/not enrolled in the Responsible Minerals Assurance Process (RMAP), encouraging participation in a recognized industry audit program.